trentgill/nvimrc/README.md

 ## usage

-leader. is mapped to " " (aka spacebar)
+leader is mapped to " " (aka spacebar) written with a "." to connect (which is not typed)

 #### file navigation
 leader.pv      open netrw directory manager leader.pf      fuzzy find a file and jump to it
-<C-p>           fuzzy find a file in the git repo and jump to it
-leader.ps      grep for a string in wd and jump to it with preview
+C-p           fuzzy find a file in the git repo and jump to it leader.ps      grep for a string in wd and jump to it with preview

 #### buffer navigation